SoCXin/doc/docs/X86/check-tools/cppcheck.rst

 -------------

-**Cppcheck** is implicitly used as the default check tool when :ref:`projectconf_check_tool` option in :ref:`projectconf` is not set.
+**Cppcheck** is implicitly used as the default check tool when :ref:`projectconf_check_tool` option in :ref:`mips` is not set.
 To be explicit, you can specify it in the configuration directly:

 .. code-block:: ini